saikyun/kickstart-sdl/README.md

 * Visual Studio Build Tools
 * SDL2 dev files

 Follow along the steps below to install these automatically.
+They are tested on Windows 11.

 ### Enable running remotely signed PowerShell Scripts